Immaq/portfolio/README.md

 Install Liveserver on WSL
 Launch portfolio.html using liveserver

-##link to live site on GitHub Pages
+## Link to live site on GitHub Pages

 ## License